Women Increase from 18 to 30% of City College of San Francisco's (CCSF) Computer Networking and Information Technology (CNIT) Program

 Retention Strategies

-While making national and state conference presentations with IWITTS on CCSF's participation in the CalWomenTech Project, CCSF's key and co-leader described the cultural shift that occurred in their department during the CalWomenTech Project.
-According to the key and co-leader, this Project provided an incentive for CNIT faculty to come together as a team to work collectively on student success for the first time.
-The two to three hour retention trainings and brainstorming sessions on the development and implementation of retention strategies in the classroom allowed both fulltime and adjunct faculty members to learn new strategies and share existing ones that had worked for individual instructors.
+The primary retention strategies at CCSF -- chosen by the CCSF Leadership Team and CNIT faculty -- were classroom strategies (e.g. appealing to female interests) versus traditional support strategies such as mentoring, which is why they have impacted the retention of both women and men.
+While making conference presentations with IWITTS on CCSF's participation in the CalWomenTech Project, the key and co-leader of the Leadership Team described the cultural shift that occurred in their department during the CalWomenTech Project.
+The CalWomenTech Project acted as the catalyst that allowed CNIT faculty to come together as a team to work on student success for the first time.
+The two to three hour CalWomenTech retention trainings and brainstorming sessions on the development and implementation of retention strategies in the classroom allowed both full-time and adjunct faculty to learn new strategies and share existing ones that had worked for individual instructors.

 Some examples of CCSF retention strategies and teaching to both female and male learning styles included:

-• A CNIT instructor created, printed and distributed a poster with visual illustrations of all the tools used in computer networking and information technology that faculty could use to help female (and male) students with tool identification and use.
+• After learning in the retention training that many students -- both women and men -- come into CNIT courses with no knowledge of the tools used in computer networking and information technology, a CNIT instructor designed, printed, and distributed a poster with visual illustrations of all the tools used in CNIT that faculty could use to help female (and male) students with tool identification and use.

 Retention Results